-From all the above, it is clearly understood how everything that exists and that takes place, is exactly according to the simple essential desire (Ratzon HaPashoot) in the essence of the Infinite Light.
-One may now understand the process from the simple essential desire for kindness which arose in G-d's simple will, until the last particular desire for actualization, both in general and particular, which is called Keter and Atik of Asiyah.
-This is as stated, "Everything that G-d desired He did", in actuality.
-All of these desires were included in the simple essential desire of his essence.
-Just as when a human being has a desire for a certain thing, even though it immediately becomes divided into particular desires from one level to another, until the final desire for the final act, nonetheless, all of it arose in one instant in his essential desire, without a differentiation of levels at all.
+From all the above, it is clearly understood how everything that exists and that takes place, is exactly according to the simple essential desire (Ratzon HaPashoot) in the Essence of the Light of the Limitless One, HaShem, blessed is He and blessed is His Name.
+One may now understand the process from the simple essential desire for kindness that arose in HaShem's simple will, until the last particular desire for actualization, both in general and particular, which is called Keter and Atik of Asiyah.
+This is as stated, "Everything that HaShem-יהו״ה desired He did," in actuality.
+All these desires were included in the simple essential desire of His Essential Self.
+Just as when a human being has a desire for a certain thing, even though it immediately becomes divided into particular desires from one level to another, until the final desire for the final act, nonetheless, all of it arose in one instant in his essential desire, without any differentiation of levels at all.